speech-dispatcher: Address specification

 address.
 Clients should respect the SPEECHD_ADDRESS environment

-ovverrides its value by settins in the client application itself.
+its value by settings in the client application itself.
+Clients should

-Clients should fallback to the default address, if neither the
+fallback to the default address, if neither the environment variable or

 The default communication address currently is: